How To Heal From Infidelity: Six Stages Of Healing And How to Reconcile

 Patience with yourself about the affair

-If you decide at this point not to stay with your partner, you will need to process and recover by determining what led to the cheating, what possibly contributed to other problems in the relationship, who you are as an individual, and how you can learn from this experience to better future relationships.
+If you decide at this point not to stay with your partner, you may need to process and recover by determining what led to the cheating, what possibly contributed to other problems in the relationship, who you are as an individual, and how you can learn from this experience to better future relationships.

 Facilitating recovery